-Use the I field to select the previous step and I is select the next step.
+Use the I field to select the previous step and to select the next step.
 If you do so while playback is running, the previous or next song will be played back as soon as the current song is finished.

 Note: The MARK JUMP buttons are also available during Play List playback, so feel free to use them (see p.
-36).
+43).

-- (6) Press PLAY/STOP ►/■ again to continue with the next step. - (7) To switch off the Play List function, press the [PLAY LIST] button (it goes dark).
+- (6) Press PLAY/STOP ►/■ again to continue with the next step. - (7) To switch off the Play List function, press the PLAY LIST button (it goes dark).

 Selecting another (single) song via the Song Finder or a User Program with a song link will temporarily deactivate Play List function.
-This is signaled by the flashing [PLAY LIST] indicator.
-When the "external" song is finished, the Play List function resumes and the indicator of the [PLAY LIST] button lights steadily.
-Note: If Play List playback is stopped at an entry for which
+This is signaled by the flashing PLAY LIST indicator.
+When the "external" song is finished, the Play List function resumes and the indicator of the PLAY LIST button lights steadily.

-Note: If Play List playoack is stopped at an entry for which NEXT SONG is not active and if you then select a User Program with a song link, the Play List function is switched off.
-Pressing $PLAY/STOP \rightarrow \blacksquare$ then starts playback of the song recalled by the User Program.
+Note: If Play List playback is stopped at an entry for which NEXT SONG is not active and if you then select a User Program with a song link, the Play List function is switched off.
+Pressing PLAY/STOP ►/■ then starts playback of the song recalled by the User Program.